ifremer-bioinformatics/ToolDirectory/README.md

 GALAXY: software available on GALAXY Workflow platform? (only use one of: true, false)
 URLDOC: URL to the user manual
 KEYWORDS: one or several keywords to classify your software
+CMD_INSTALL: the way a tool is installed. (one of: conda, docker, shell)
 ```
 All but GALAXY keys are valid to describe your softwares, whatever their field of application.
 Then, regarding KEYWORDS values, we rely on the EDAM-operation names (see http://edamontology.org/page).
 It is up to you to choose whatever naming system appropriate to classify your tools.

 ### Modifying keys in Property files

 Maybe you could be interested in adding, removing or renaming the keys of a Property file.
 Of course, this is possible: just edit the Python source code of Tool Directory and adapt it to your needs.
 The source code is fully documented and it should be easy to modify it.

+In a similar way, you can add more CMD_INSTALL values.
+If you do so, just ensure that you add the corresponding image in the images folder.
+For instance, the value docker is associated to images/docker.png file.

 ## Tool Directory use